 The situation will NOT be improved by documenting in great detail how the ‘theory’ has been used and abused by politicians and economists alike over the last 200+ years.
 Economists should know that science has never been advanced by sifting through political BS.

-Fact is, though, that economics is a science without scientists.#1 Economists have not produced one small piece of science but one giant heap of propaganda material.
+The fact is, though, that economics is a science without scientists.#1 Economists have not produced one small piece of science but one giant heap of propaganda material.
 In order to see this, one has only to scan economic texts for keywords like democracy, liberty, freedom, slavery, serfdom, exploitation, happiness, free/perfect markets, the invisible hand, sovereignty, capitalism, communism, fascism, populism, the open society, the faceless bureaucracy, inspiring/corrupt managers, historical cliches from the decline of Rome to Weimar, and finally personal cliches from Nero to Hitler and Stalin.
 The title of Sandwichman’s post is an example of brain-dead rhetoric: ‘Goebbels or Gompers?: A Closer Look at Stephen Miller’s Immigration Manifesto.’

 Without reading more than the first three words, one can know that the whole piece is about anything but economics.#2